grouprise/grouprise/docs/administration/configuration/options.md

 The [memcached](http://memcached.org/)-based storages (`memcache` and `pylibmc`) are suitable for all deployment setups.

+The cache storage implementation is selected by the `backend` attribute in the `cache_storage` dictionary.

 | Cache Storage | One Host with one Process | One Host with multiple Processes | Multiple Hosts |
 |---------------|---------------------------|----------------------------------|----------------|
 | `dummy` | Yes | Yes | Yes |